swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 This command will create a todo_messages.pb.swift file, which contains the structs representing the protocol buffer description.

 With the data model in place, the next step is to build a simple gRPC interface that will serve as the foundation for a future gRPC server.

+## What is gRPC?

+[gRPC](https://grpc.io/) (gRPC Remote Procedure Call) is an open-source framework developed by Google.
+It enables efficient communication between distributed systems and services, allowing them to collaborate seamlessly.

+It is quite similar to the OpenAPI standard, but Protocol Buffers are more efficient, as they use a binary format instead of JSON.

+When using the OpenAPI format, schemas are defined using a JSON or YAML file.
+In contrast, Protocol Buffers define the schema of data structures using a `.proto` file, which specifies the structure and data types to be serialized.

 Below is the protobuf definition for the sample todo service:

 ```protobuf
 // todo.proto